-Online poker is a game of wits and courage enjoyed by thousands of people across Australia but which is now at risk of being banned by the Federal Government.
+Online poker is a game of wits and courage enjoyed by thousands of people across Australia but which is now at risk of Online poker is a game of wits and courage enjoyed by thousands of people across Australia but is now lined up to be banned by the Federal Government.
 We’re calling on all Australians that want to defend their right to play poker online to lend us their support.

-The Australian Online Poker Alliance is petitioning parliament to ensure that online poker isn’t an accidental casualty of the 'Interactive Gambling Amendment Bill (2016)'.
-The legislation will ban online gaming sites that are not locally licensed in an attempt to protect Australian citizens.
+The Australian Online Poker Alliance had petitioned parliament to ensure that online poker isn’t an accidental casualty of the 'Interactive Gambling Amendment Bill (2016)', but the legislation is banning online gaming sites that are not locally licensed in an attempt to protect Australian citizens from September, 2017.

 While the intention is admirable, the way in which the Bill is currently drafted will mean the end for online poker in Australia.
 Why?
 The overwhelming majority of online poker websites used by Australians are run by legitimate companies that are licensed elsewhere in the world.
 There are no poker operators licensed domestically in Australia and current legislation does not provide any way for these overseas operators to be licensed and provide secure services to Australian players.